hailo-ai/Hailo-Application-Code-Examples/RE-ID Example Code/README.md

 # Hailo RE-ID example code

-The folowwing is a sample code for using Hailo-8 chip to identify persons entering a room, and the saving them in a database for further identification, in case a person comes back to the room.
+The folowing is a sample code for using Hailo-8 chip to identify persons entering a room, and the saving them in a database for further identification, in case a person comes back to the room.

 Requirements for compiling and running the sample code: